 Bulldogs are extremely popular in both England and North America.
 Despite that furrowed brow and grumpy-looking scowl, bulldogs are amiable and sweet-natured companions.
 They are great family dogs and they get along with adults and kids alike.
 Bulldogs usually coexist peacefully with other pets, although some dogs of the same sex might not get along.
 Thanks to their extreme facial construction, bulldogs snort, snuffle, grunt, snore, slobber, and drool.

 History of the Bulldog

-Bulldogs are sometimes labeled as lazy, and it’s true that Bulldogs are one of the more sedate breeds, but some enjoy more vigorous activities than lying on the couch.
-Bulldogs enjoy daily walks and some crave more vigorous exercise like off-leash fetch or romping at the dog park.
-Some superstar Bulldogs even excel at competitive dog sports like obedience and agility.
+Bulldogs are sometimes labeled as lazy, and while it’s true that bulldogs are one of the more sedate breeds, some enjoy more vigorous activities than just lying on the couch.
+Bulldogs like daily walks—no more than 20 to 30 minutes, though—and some crave more brisk exercise like off-leash fetch or romping at the dog park.
+Some superstar bulldogs even excel at competitive dog sports like obedience and agility.

-The Bulldog’s short coat is easy to care for.
+The bulldog’s short coat is easy to care for.
 Brief brushing sessions two or three times a week will get rid of any loose hairs and leave the coat looking and feeling great.
-The deep wrinkles require special care.
-Clean the wrinkles using a cotton swab or cotton ball dipped in hydrogen peroxide and follow up with an application of cornstarch to keep them dry.
+The deep wrinkles require special care—clean them using a cotton swab or cotton ball dipped in hydrogen peroxide and follow up with an application of cornstarch to keep them dry.
 Clean the ears once a week with a pet-safe ear cleanser and trim the nails weekly, as well.
-Bathe your Bulldog monthly or when he gets dirty.
+Bathe your bulldog monthly or when it gets dirty.

 Common Health Problems

-Due to the multitude of health problems that occur commonly in the breed, vet bills can be quite high throughout the lifetime of a Bulldog.
-This is something serious to consider when deciding whether you would like to become a Bulldog owner.
+Due to the multitude of health problems that occur commonly in the breed, vet bills can be quite high throughout the lifetime of a bulldog, a serious consideration when deciding to become a bulldog owner.

 Diet and Nutrition